 Our first campaign was a huge success and the Kart 4 Kids team was thrilled.
 We were able to place them on interviews with Bay News 9 and Great Day Tampa Bay.
 Indycar champion and hometown hero, Sebastien Bordais, spoke about Kart 4 Kids and Jenine Rabin from Johns Hopkins All Children’s Hospital Foundation talked about the hospital, the life-saving equipment the fundraiser has purchased, and the impact community has on direct patient care.
 Patient ambassador, Clifford Mason, was able to attend the Great Day Tampa Bay segment to talk about his experience as a patient of the hospital.
 All did a great job, see for yourself in the clips below.

 Besides providing great PR for Kart 4 Kids, we took this sponsorship to a whole new level.
-Pinstripe Marketing put together a Pro-Am kart racing team and, though our race team didn’t win, Johns Hopkins All Children’s Hospital did!
+Pinstripe Marketing put together a Pro-Am kart racing team and, although our race team didn’t win, Johns Hopkins All Children’s Hospital did!
 They received a whopping $185,000 from the Kart 4 Kids efforts, which included sponsored Pro-Am teams, a live auction with items such as a helmet worn by esteemed local IndyCar driver Sebastien Bourdais, a silent, online auction with items that included a race-worn suit signed by Tony Kanaan, driver signed artwork and photos, and many other items.
 In the last eight years since the first Kart 4 Kids race, the organization has raised a total of nearly $600,000.

 The Pinstripe team Pro Driver was Matheus Leist from Brazil, who is an IndyCar Series driver for AJ Foyt Racing.
 Other household name pro drivers included Patrick Long, Scott Dixon, Tony Kanaan, Santino Ferrucci, and Simon Pagenaud.